jcn-bona/Calories-Counter/README.md

-**Access the link to see the exemple in operation: https://jcn-bona.github.io/calories-counter-js/**
+**Access the link to see the example in operation: https://jcn-bona.github.io/calories-counter-js/**